 Exto Capital Weekly Review: European Peripheral Concerns are Back

-This topic contains 0 replies, has 1 voice, and was last updated by ExtoCapital 1 year, 4 months ago.
+- This topic has 0 replies, 1 voice, and was last updated 5 years, 9 months ago by ExtoCapital.

 The correction in the US equity markets picked up some steam this week as investors used some fundamental data to take profit on areas of the market that have run up during the first two month of 2011.
 Thursday’s trading did the most damage to the markets testing support levels that are key to the current bull trend.
 A combination of a worse than expected Chinese Trade Balance, along with a downgrade by Moody’s of Spain’s debt, was the impetuous traders used to sell the markets.
 Commodities were also under pressure, with Oil, Gold and grains such as Wheat and Corn all down. during the week.